jmscott/play/bit-entropy/README.md

-If we consider `logical XOR` as the "distance" between two bits, then the idea is to produce a 64 dimensional vector for an arbitray blob of bits, where each attribute, say `I`, is the bit population count of the the `Ith` iteration of a blob derived by `XORing` adjacents bits.
+If we consider `logical XOR` as the "distance" between two bits, then the idea is to produce a 64 dimensional vector for an arbitray blob of bits, where each dimension, say `I`, is the bit population count of the the `Ith` iteration of a blob derived by `XORing` adjacents bits.

 For example, consider the 32 bit blob, say `B`, where `POP` is the population